mraltun/blog-site/README.md

 # blog-site

-Old HTML & CSS Blog with float.
+An old (Jan 2020) HTML & CSS Blog with float.